apache/arrow-cookbook/python/source/flight.rst

 Then, we've modified :meth:`pyarrow.flight.FlightServerBase.do_get` to stream data to the client.
 This uses :class:`pyarrow.flight.GeneratorStream`, which takes a schema and any iterable or iterator.
-Flight then iterates through and sends each record batch to the client.
+Flight then iterates through and sends each record batch to the client, allowing us to handle even large Parquet files that don't fit into memory.

-We demonstrate two generators here.
-One opens a Parquet file, as before, but creates an iterator instead of reading the entire table into memory.
-This way, we can incrementally stream even large Parquet files to the client.
-Another creates a generator that makes batches of random data on the fly to send back to the client.

-GeneratorStream has the advantage that it can stream data, but that means Flight must call back into Python for each record batch to send.
+While GeneratorStream has the advantage that it can stream data, that means Flight must call back into Python for each record batch to send.
 In contrast, RecordBatchStream requires that all data is in-memory up front, but once created, all data transfer is handled purely in C++, without needing to call